LavishSoftware/ISBoxerEVELauncher/README.md

 ![Screenshot](http://i.imgur.com/fe1Y7cl.png)
 # Recent changes

+* Version 1.0.0.15 added automtic Character selection (further streamlining auto-login), and fixed defaults for setting up Inner Space Game Profiles to match the settings required for ISBoxer

-Version 1.0.0.14 added a fix for the EVE console appearing when launching through Inner Space (submitted by ex0a) Version 1.0.0.13 added Minimize-to-Tray functionality, and support for accounts requiring E-mail verification Version 1.0.0.5 added a simple way to stop re-entering the Master Password each time ISBoxer EVE Launcher is launched.
+* Version 1.0.0.14 added a fix for the EVE console appearing when launching through Inner Space (submitted by ex0a)

+* Version 1.0.0.13 added Minimize-to-Tray functionality, and support for accounts requiring E-mail verification

+* Version 1.0.0.5 added a simple way to stop re-entering the Master Password each time ISBoxer EVE Launcher is launched.
 Just keep a "master" ISBoxer EVE Launcher instance running, with the Master Password already entered.

-# ISBoxerEVELauncher
-An EVE Launcher supporting Inner Space and ISBoxer, and directly launching EVE.
-Secure password storage and 2-factor authentication are supported.
+# What is ISBoxer EVE Launcher?
+ISBoxer EVE Launcher is an EVE Launcher designed to improve launching an EVE Online multiboxing team -- securely -- with ISBoxer, but can also be used without ISBoxer at all.

 *Neither Inner Space nor ISBoxer are required to use this launcher.
 Anyone can use it to securely launch their EVE Accounts!*

+If password storage is enabled, ISBoxer EVE Launcher keeps your EVE passwords cryptographically secure, allowing you to keep any number of EVE accounts safely ready for instant login.

+# Download
-**The official ISBoxer EVE Launcher download at https://www.lavishsoft.com/downloads/mods/Lavish.ISBoxerEVELauncher.1.0.0.14.zip** is digitally signed by Lavish Software LLC.
+**The official ISBoxer EVE Launcher download at https://www.lavishsoft.com/downloads/mods/Lavish.ISBoxerEVELauncher.1.0.0.15.zip** is digitally signed by Lavish Software LLC.
 Downloading from any other source could potentially compromise your EVE Accounts and passwords, though building the launcher yourself should of course be fine!

 # Installation
 Un-zip the ISBoxer EVE Launcher.exe file into the location of your choice.
 If intending to use with Inner Space/ISBoxer, it is recommended to place the file in the Inner Space folder.